-Effect of δ -tocopherol on endosomal compartments.
-Altogether, the data described thus far indicates a generic effect of δ -tocopherol on the endocytic events.
-Since this vitamin has been shown to induce exocytosis of lysosomes (Xu et al., 2012; Long et al., 2016), which was verified here in Figure 1B, we tested whether this was also the case for early endosomal compartments.
-As shown in Figure 5A, treatment with δ -tocopherol decreased over time the visualization by fluorescence microscopy of EEA-1-positive vesicles, indicative of early endosomes, within the cell body of both imipramine-diseased endothelial cells and NPD-A fibroblasts.
-Image quantification (Figure 5B) verified this: δ -tocopherol significantly reduced the number of EEA-1-positive compartments compared to controls (e.g. 29% and 34%, respectively, by 15 min treatment).
+has been shown to induce exocytosis of lysosomes (Xu et al., 2012; Long et al., 2016), which was verified in this study in Fig. 1B, we tested whether this was also the case for early endosomal compartments.
+As shown in Fig. 5A, treatment with δ -tocopherol decreased over time the visualization by fluorescence microscopy of EEA-1-positive vesicles, indicative of early endosomes, within the cell body of both imipramine-diseased endothelial cells and NPD-A fibroblasts.
+Image quantification (Fig. 5B) verified this: δ -tocopherol significantly reduced the number of EEA-1-positive compartments compared with controls (e.g., 29% and 34%, respectively, by 15-minute treatment).